BWCA and Quetico Park

 • U.S. and Canadian citizen children under the age of 16 (or under 19, if traveling with a school, religious group, or other youth group) need only present a birth certificate or other proof of citizenship.
 The birth certificate can be original, photocopy, or certified copy.

-For our customers booking Quetico trips, please feel free to contact us with your questions on these requirements.
+For our customers booking Quetico trips, please feel free to contact us with your questions on these requirements as well as up to date information about the status of the border crossing procedures.